Michigan–Michigan State football rivalry: 2014: The stake game

 On October 25, 2014, as they were coming onto the East Lansing field prior to the game, the Michigan team drove a stake into the turf, angering the Spartans.
 Michigan finally scored its first touchdown against MSU in three years with just 3:40 remaining in the game, but, after Michigan made the 2-point conversion, Michigan State marched downfield and scored a final touchdown with 0:28 remaining.
-This was notable because four of the previous six games ended with the Spartans taking a knee inside the Michigan red zone, instead of adding a final score.
+This was notable because four of the previous six games ended with the Spartans taking a knee inside the Michigan red zone, instead of adding to the final score.
 In his postgame press conference, Mark Dantonio referenced the stake incident in explaining the decision to add a final touchdown.
 MSU won 35–11.

 2015: "Trouble with the snap"

 On October 17, 2015, the game was played in Ann Arbor for the first time since 2012.
 The #12 Wolverines, led by first-year coach Jim Harbaugh, entered the game 5–1.
 The #7 Spartans came into the game 6–0.
 This was the first meeting of coaches Mark Dantonio and Harbaugh.
 Michigan scored first and did not trail until the final play of the game.
 Late in the 4th quarter, with the Wolverines leading 23–21, Michigan State drove into field goal range, but a sack pushed them outside the 40.
 They failed to convert on 4th and long, giving Michigan the ball and seemingly the victory.
 However, with 10 seconds left in the game, Michigan was faced with a 4th and short and decided to punt.
-Michigan State pressured with all 11 defenders while Michigan sent players downfield to cover the punt.
+Michigan State pressured with 10 defenders while Michigan sent 2 players downfield to cover the punt.
 The numeric mismatch on the line allowed easy penetration while the Wolverine long-snapper quick-snapped a low ball, which was bobbled by punter Blake O'Neill.
 The ball was picked up by Michigan State’s Jalen Watts-Jackson, who scored the game-winning touchdown at the last second.
 ESPN commentator Sean McDonough described the play as "unbelievable".
-The final margin of victory for MSU was 27-23.
+The final margin of victory for MSU was 27–23.
 Michigan State did not lead at any point in the game until time expired, but they outgained Michigan in the contest 386 to 230 yards.